Human-in-the-Loop Machine Learning

 3. Generative Adversarial Imitation Learning by Ho & Ermon

-16.11.23 Imitation learning continued: inverse RL, RL from human feedback, direct preference optimization
+16.11.23 Imitation learning continued: distribution matching (cont.), inverse RL

 30.11.23